moodmosaic/bookmarks/README.md

 <br><http://www.maximiliankiener.com/digitalprojects/time>
 * I quit my job today & my coworker told me to find my "Ikigai".
 Thought this was awesome so just wanted to share
 <br><https://twitter.com/rachelpage13/status/1034903963944898560>
 * We rely on 15 people to do our science.
-Without them matplotlib, numpy and pandas would not be maintained.
+Without them matplotlib, numpy and pandas would not be maintained
 <br><https://twitter.com/Sydonahi/status/991797172877381632>
 * In 1999, I asked David Gerrold to write a "future of computing" prediction for the magazine where I was Technology Editor.
-Here's what he wrote.
+Here's what he wrote
 <br><https://twitter.com/estherschindler/status/979005249452232704>
 * My latest attempt to get code reviews faster
 <br><https://twitter.com/kylebshr/status/973965922670018560>
 * 10 lines of code = 10 issues.
 500 lines of code = "looks fine."
-Code reviews.
+Code reviews
 <br><https://twitter.com/iamdevloper/status/397664295875805184>
 * The challenge with adding more engineers to a project.
-Just moving from 3 developers to 4 doubles the number of lines of communication.
+Just moving from 3 developers to 4 doubles the number of lines of communication
 <br><https://twitter.com/RichRogersIoT/status/914577613300965377>
 * This guy surely has the best opening paragraph of any Wikipedia biography ever
 <br><https://twitter.com/MBarrettCH/status/353998845144875008>